-Hamza bin Laden, Who Is Allegedly ‘Totally Consumed’ By Al-Qaeda, Has His Citizenship Stripped By Saudi Arabia
+Hamza Bin Laden, Who Is Allegedly ‘Totally Consumed’ By Al-Qaeda, Has His Citizenship Stripped By Saudi Arabia

 — SanFrancisco NewsCh (@SanFrancisco_NC) March 2, 2019

-The U.S. State Department has stated that Hamza bin Laden is now telling his followers that war must be waged against the United States and all of its allies in the West, and both audio and voice messages left by the now 30-year-old son of Osama have urged Al-Qaeda sympathizers to launch attacks on the West in retaliation for the murder of his father in 2011.
+The U.S. State Department has stated that Hamza bin Laden is now telling his followers that war must be waged against the United States and all of its allies in the West, and both audio and voice messages left by the now 30-year-old son of Osama have urged Al-Qaeda sympathizers to launch attacks on the West, in retaliation for the murder of his father in 2011.

-The State Department has also suggested that bin Laden is now married to the daughter of Mohamed Atta, the head hijacker who was involved in the attacks orchestrated on September 11, in a move which Guardian journalist Martin Chulov stated proves that “the 9/11 alumni remains very viable and very real even 17 years after the fact.”
+The State Department has also suggested that bin Laden is now married to the daughter of Mohamed Atta — the head hijacker who was involved in the attacks orchestrated on September 11 — in a move which Guardian journalist Martin Chulov stated proves that “the 9/11 alumni remains very viable and very real even 17 years after the fact.”

-Hamza bin Laden was relatively quiet up until 2015, when he began showing up on terrorist videos as a purported Al-Qaeda leader, proclaiming, “If you think that your sinful crime that you committed in Abbottabad has passed without punishment, then you thought wrong.”
+Hamza bin Laden remained relatively quiet up until 2015 when he began showing up on terrorist videos and audio clips as a purported Al-Qaeda leader.

+“If you think that your sinful crime that you committed in Abbottabad has passed without punishment, then you thought wrong,” Hamza declared in his first terroristic audio recording.

 When the United Nations released a report on terrorism last year, they wrote that Hamza bin Laden “continued to emerge as a leadership figure in al-Qaida,” and that he was “reported to be in the Afghanistan-Pakistan border areas” at the time of the report.